 I wasn't expecting to love it when I tried it (I never order sweet drinks), but it was delicious!
 Light and refreshing, with a nicely balanced sweet/tart flavor and creaminess from coconut milk.
 Starbucks definitely nailed this one.

-This is my homemade keto version of Starbucks Pink Drink.
-I hope you love it as much as we do!
+This is my homemade keto version of the Pink Drink.
+I hope you love it as much as I do!

 What is the Pink Drink at Starbucks?